• Skip to primary navigation

 August 23, 2023 by Suzie J. Leave a Comment

 Blush sauce is an easy, elevated, creamy tomato sauce that comes together in just a few minutes, making it a perfect weeknight dinner.
-You can make this sauce any time of year for amazing pasta dishes or spoon it over some grilled chicken or shrimp for an easy low-carb main dish.
+You can make this sauce any time of year to make some amazing pasta dishes or spoon it over some grilled chicken or shrimp for an easy low-carb main dish.

 Blush sauce serving suggestion.

-This blush sauce makes a quick, easy, and weeknight dinner, but it is definitely good enough to serve for a nice dinner party.
-Serve this sauce tossed with your favorite pasta, along with some homemade bread and a nice apple and pecan salad, for a complete restaurant worthy meal.
+This blush sauce makes a quick, easy, and weeknight dinner, but it is good enough to serve for a nice dinner party.
+Serve this sauce tossed with your favorite pasta, along with some homemade bread and a nice extra crunchy Caesar salad or an apple and pecan salad, for a complete restaurant-worthy meal.

 🍅 What is blush sauce?